 Gboard is simply the default keyboard that you’ll use when typing on an Android phone.
 Also referred to as a Google keyboard, it’s one of the best options if you’re not using an iOS device.

-I wouldn’t be surprised if a lot of people weren’t aware there were 3rd party digital keyboard – I wasn’t at first, but there are actually quite a lot of them out there, all with various different advantages and disadvantages.
+The truth is that a lot of people weren’t aware there were 3rd party digital keyboard – but there are actually quite a lot of them out there, all with various different advantages and disadvantages.

-Voice typing lets you dictate messages to input hands-free, and is exceptionally useful when writing down notes, thoughts, or when reading something on one screen, to input it into your device without having to type it.
+Voice typing lets you dictate messages to input hands-free, and is exceptionally useful when writing down notes and thoughts.
+Or, it can be useful when reading something on one screen, to input it into your device without having to type it.

 Glide typing allows you to run your finger over the keyboard from letter to letter without needing to tap, and its algorithm works out what word you wanted to type.
-It actually works surprisingly well.
+It actually works surprisingly well on most Android phones.

 Integrated with Google translate, the keyboard boasts over 120 languages and is able to autocorrect as you type for all of them is an invaluable tool Gboard offers for multilingual users, or users worldwide.